-Type of notice Initial determination (us) Extensions Additional information request (us) Response to additional information request (you) Pre-service claim No later than 3 calendar days after we receive the request Not applicable Not applicable Not applicable Concurrent care claim No later than 24 Nataraliashis Neteralizable Nataraliashis If you are hospitalized (may include concurrent care claim of hospital stays) hours after than 24 hours after we receive the request followed by written notification within 3 business days Not applicable Not applicable Not applicable If you are not hospitalized No later than 3 calendar days after we receive the request Not applicable Not applicable Not applicable If you are currently receiving prescription drugs or intravenous infusions No later than the 30 th day before the date on which the prescription drugs or intravenous infusions will be discontinued Not applicable Not applicable Not applicable
+Type of notice Initial determination (us) Extensions Additional information request (us) Response to additional information request (you) Pre-service claim No later than 3 calendar days after we receive the request Not applicable Not applicable Not applicable Concurrent care claim If you are hospitalized (may include concurrent care claim of hospital stays) No later than 24 hours after we receive the request followed by written notification within 3 business days Not applicable Not applicable Not applicable If you are not hospitalized No later than 3 calendar days after we receive the request Not applicable Not applicable Not applicable If you are currently receiving prescription drugs or intravenous infusions No later than the 30 th day before the date on which the prescription drugs or intravenous infusions will be discontinued Not applicable Not applicable Not applicable Care to make sure you are stable following emergency treatment (poststabilization) or for life threatening condition No later than one (1) hour after we receive request Not applicable Not applicable Not applicable Requests for step therapy exception (non-emergency) No later than 72 hours after we receive the request Not applicable Not applicable Not applicable

-Care to make sure you are stable following emergency treatment (post- stabilization) or for life threatening condition No later than one (1) hour after we receive request Not applicable Not applicable Not applicable Requests for step therapy exception (non-emergency) No later than 72 hours after we receive the request Not applicable Not applicable Not applicable Requests for step therapy exception (emergency) No later than 24 hours after we receive request Not applicable Not applicable Not applicable Acquired brain injury No later than 3 business days after we receive the request Not applicable Not applicable Not applicable Retrospective review 30 days 15 days 30 days 45 days
+Requests for step No later than 24 Not applicable Not applicable Not applicable therapy exception hours after we (emergency) receive request Acquired brain injury No later than 3 business days after we receive the request Not applicable Not applicable Not applicable Retrospective review 30 days 15 days 30 days 45 days

-If we approve the care and services, we will send you a letter no later than 2 business days after we receive the request.
+^{}If we approve the care and services, we will send you a letter no later than 2 business days after we receive the request.
 The Adverse determinations section explains how and when we tell you about an adverse determination.